mathjax/MathJax/mathjax/docs/rst/configuration.rst

       }
     });

-is a configration that includes two settings for the MathJax Hub (one for `showProcessingMessages` and one of the `jax` array), and a configuration object for the TeX input processor.
+is a configuration that includes two settings for the MathJax Hub (one for `showProcessingMessages` and one of the `jax` array), and a configuration object for the TeX input processor.
 The latter includes a setting for the TeX input processor's `TagSide` option (to set tags